gianluseme/Parallel-HItori/README.md

 ## Compilation

-To compile the program, run the provided `build.sh` script:
+To compile the program, run the provided `compile.sh` script:

 ```sh
 ./compile.sh